rkumae96/Coding_Assignment/README.md

-# GPT-2 Model and Training Implementations
+# GPT-2 Model Enhancements and Training Infrastructure

-This repository contains custom implementations for modifying the GPT-2 model architecture and developing a flexible training loop that supports single GPU, Distributed Data Parallel (DDP), and Fully Sharded Data Parallel (FSDP) setups.
+This repository showcases a series of enhancements to the GPT-2 model architecture, along with a robust training infrastructure that accommodates various GPU setups.

 ## Task 1 | GPT-2 Model & Checkpoints (20 Points)

 ### Objective
-Implemented a `GPT2-small` model from scratch, closely following the original GPT-2 architecture.
-The model was adapted to work with pre-trained weights and tested for correct functionality.
+We've implemented a scaled-down version of the GPT-2 model, referred to as `GPT2-small`, with the intention to match the original GPT-2's architecture and capabilities.
+This implementation focuses on understanding and customizing the transformer model within the PyTorch framework.

 ### Key Implementation Details
-- Custom token and positional embeddings, transformer layers, and a self-attention mechanism without using pre-built libraries.
-- The model was verified by loading original GPT-2 125M checkpoints and running sample predictions.
+- **Embeddings**: The model includes token and positional embeddings, with the latter being crucial for the model to capture the sequence order of the input tokens.
+- **Transformer Layers**: Our GPT-2 model has multiple transformer layers, each comprising a multi-head self-attention mechanism and a position-wise feed-forward network, aligning with the standard transformer architecture.
+- **Attention Mechanism**: The self-attention component is designed to weigh the influence of different parts of the input sequence, which is central to the transformer's ability to handle various NLP tasks.

 ### Deliverables
-- `gpt2_model.py`: Core GPT-2 model implementation.
-- `main.py`: Script for model inference and validation.
-- Checkpoint directory for storing pre-trained weights.
+- `src/gpt2_model.py`: Contains the GPT-2 model's class definition, including the structure of the transformer blocks and embedding layers.
+- `src/main.py`: A sample script that demonstrates how to load pre-trained GPT-2 checkpoints into our model and perform inference.

 ## Task 2 | Transformer Architectural Changes (40 Points)

 ### Modifications
-Implemented the following architectural enhancements to the GPT-2 model:
+We introduced three significant architectural modifications to the GPT-2 model, each with the potential to enhance the model's performance in different aspects.

 #### Rotary Positional Embedding (15 Points)
-- Integrated Rotary Positional Embedding, improving the model's contextual understanding.
+- Replaced the original positional embeddings with Rotary Positional Embeddings to provide a more nuanced understanding of word positions within the input sequence.
+This change aimed to improve the model's capacity to generate contextually appropriate text.

 #### Group Query Attention (10 Points)
-- Added Group Query Attention to process queries in batches, potentially enhancing efficiency.
+- Introduced Group Query Attention, which processes queries in batches rather than individually.
+This approach is designed to optimize the computational efficiency of the attention mechanism by sharing computations across queries.

 #### Sliding Window Attention (15 Points)
-- Employed Sliding Window Attention to better handle longer sequences.
+- Implemented Sliding Window Attention to limit the model's focus to a fixed-size window of surrounding tokens.
+This modification is expected to enhance the model's ability to process longer texts by emphasizing local context.

 ### Evaluation Criteria
-Each feature was evaluated based on its successful implementation and impact on the model's performance and computational requirements.
+We assessed the impact of each modification on the model's size, computational demands, and overall performance.
+Points were awarded based on the successful integration and functionality of these changes.

 ## Task 3 | Training Loop Implementation (40 Points)

 ### Features

 #### Single GPU Training Loop
-- Developed a straightforward training loop for single GPU setups (`train_single_gpu.py`).
+- Developed a basic training loop (`train_single_gpu.py`) for models that can be accommodated on a single GPU.
+This implementation is intended to serve as a baseline and starting point for more complex training setups.

 #### Distributed Data Parallel (DDP)
-- Extended the training loop to support multi-GPU training using DDP (`train_ddp.py`).
+- Expanded the training loop to a DDP-compatible version (`train_ddp.py`), allowing the model to be trained on multiple GPUs in parallel.
+This setup is particularly useful for accelerating the training process or handling larger models that exceed the memory capacity of a single GPU.

 #### Fully Sharded Data Parallel (FSDP)
-- Implemented an FSDP training loop, enabling efficient training of large models by sharding parameters across GPUs (`train_fsdp.py`).
+- For training at an even larger scale, we integrated FSDP into our training loop (`train_fsdp.py`).
+FSDP shards the model parameters, gradients, and optimizer states across all available GPUs, drastically reducing the memory requirements per GPU and enabling the training of significantly larger models.

 ### Deliverables
-Three Python scripts for each training setup, complete with documentation on how to execute the training loop in different environments.
+Each training setup is encapsulated in a distinct Python script, with comprehensive documentation detailing the code's adaptation to each GPU environment.

 ### Evaluation Scheme
-Points were awarded based on the functionality and compatibility of the training loop with each GPU setup:

-- **Single GPU**: 10 points
-- **DDP**: 10 points
-- **FSDP**: 20 points
+The feature implementations were scored on their functionality and GPU compatibility, with the FSDP setup being weighted more due to its complexity and the substantial benefits it offers for large-scale model training.

 ## Setup and Usage
-To utilize these implementations, ensure your environment is configured correctly, including any necessary library installations and distributed computing setups.
-Refer to individual scripts for detailed usage instructions.
+To run these training loops, ensure that the environment is properly set up with the necessary libraries, distributed computing configurations, and datasets.
+The README in the repository provides detailed instructions on how to execute each training loop for different GPU environments.